MedicodiBiscotti/biscottihud/README.md

 In other words, mark and **copy (CTRL+C)** the elements inside the `customization` that you wish to use (i.e. the folders inside **[SPEC HP] cross**, then **go back two steps**, and **paste (CTRL+V)** to overwrite all the normal files in all the major folders with the new ones.
 This way the customization also applies to the incongito mode and the revert fomr incognito back to normal.
 See below. it follows the same procedure for enabling it as customizations do.

 # [^](#top "Back to Top")Incognito
 I've made an **incognito** mode designed for streamers that disables all names on the HUD.
 To enable it, copy the contents of the **incognito** folder into the parent folder (so that the folders match up).
 To disable it again, copy the contents of **incognito_revert** into the parent folder to overwrite the incognito ones.
+It's a similar maneuvre to how you enable customizations, only you only go back one step (up one folder) isntead of two like you do with customizations.
 Note that I think custom weapon names still show up.

 # [^](#top "Back to Top")Close Captions
 The Close Captions were created by **Clovervidia** and edited by me.